Followers

 Houses of God

 In the ancient Egyptian and Ugaritic languages, the word piru meant house, shrine, or temple.
-The O'piru were Sun temples such as Heliopolis (biblical On).
+These were Sun temples in royal complexes at the Sun cities such as Heliopolis.
 The Sun temples were served by priests, among them the Hebrew ruler-priests caste, called abrutu, from the Ancient Akkadian word abru, meaning priest.

 The Hebrew were devotees of God Father and God son.
 The oldest known site of Horite and Sethite Hebrew worship was at Nekhen on the Nile (4200 B.C.).
 At the Horus temple of Nekhen votive instruments were ten times larger than the mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.
 Horite Hebrew priests placed invocations to the HIgh God and his son HR at the summit of the fortress as the sun rose.
 This is the likely origin of the sun blessings in Hinduism (the Agnihotra morning ritual) and in Judaism (the Birka Hachama, or “Sun Blessing” ritual performed every 28 years).

-Another Horite shrine was Heliopolis.
+Another Horite shrine was at Heliopolis (biblical On).
 The Harris papyrus speaks of 'apriu of Re at Heliopolis, the shrine of the Sun.
 Joseph married into this royal priest line when he married Asenath, the daughter of the priest of On.
-On is Heliopolis.
 Asenath was probably Joseph's cousin.

 Abraham's Hebrew ancestors believed in the High God and his son HR who Hathor conceived miraculously by divine overshadowing.
 This is the probable origin of Messianic expectation.
 This very ancient narrative is the proto-Gospel, the foretelling of Jesus Christ's conception by Virgin Mary's who conceived by divine overshadowing, as the Angel Gabriel explained.